1. The list in brief ↴

 What telescope do I need to see Saturn's rings?

-A simple way to get started calculating which telescope or eyepiece you need to see Saturn's rings is to use the following basic formula:
+The basic formula to calculate which telescope or eyepiece you need to see Saturn's rings is as follows:

 Telescope focal length / eyepiece focal length = Magnification